 The Associate in Arts for Transfer (AA-T) degree in Spanish has a threefold purpose.
 It is designed to help students: increase proficiency in the language; understand the cultures of the Spanish-speaking world; and, meet the requirements for completion of the bachelor’s degree in the CSU or UC systems.
 Students who complete the Spanish AA-T will have a solid foundation in reading, writing, speaking, and comprehending Spanish.
 Additionally, they will have developed a deeper awareness and understanding of the unique and diverse cultural milieu of Latin America and Spain.
 The skills acquired will help students prepare for a variety of careers in areas where a knowledge of Spanish is desirable, such as business, healthcare, journalism, education, communications, public safety, and more.

-The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-To earn this Spanish AA-T degree, students must meet the following requirements:
+The Associate in Arts for Transfer (AA-T) degree is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
+Students completing the AA-T are guaranteed admission to the CSU system, but not to a particular campus or major.

-- completion of the following major requirements with a minimum grade of “C” (or “P”);
+- Completion of the following major requirements with a minimum grade of "C" (or "P").

 Code | Title | Units |